 DRD1 (Dopamine Receptor D1) is a Protein Coding gene.
-Diseases associated with DRD1 include cerebral meningioma and drug addiction.
-Among its related pathways are Signaling by GPCR and Amphetamine addiction.
+Diseases associated with DRD1 include Cerebral Meningioma and Pathological Gambling.
+Among its related pathways are Peptide ligand-binding receptors and cAMP signaling pathway.
 GO annotations related to this gene include G-protein coupled receptor activity and G-protein coupled amine receptor activity.
 An important paralog of this gene is TAAR9.

 UniProtKB/Swiss-Prot for DRD1 Gene

 Dopamine receptor whose activity is mediated by G proteins which activate adenylyl cyclase.